Phenethyl alcohol: Laboratory methods

 Phenethyl alcohol can also be produced by biotransformation from L-phenylalanine using immobilized yeast Saccharomyces cerevisiae.
 It is also possible to produce phenethyl alcohol by the reduction of phenylacetic acid using sodium borohydride and iodine in THF.

 Occurrence and uses

 Phenethyl alcohol is found in extract of rose, carnation, hyacinth, Aleppo pine, orange blossom, ylang-ylang, geranium, neroli, and champaca.
 It is also an autoantibiotic produced by the fungus Candida albicans.

+Fusel alcohols like phenethyl alcohol are grain fermentation byproducts, and therefore trace amounts of phenethyl alcohol are present in many alcoholic beverages.

 It is therefore a common ingredient in flavors and perfumery, particularly when the odor of rose is desired.
 It is used as an additive in cigarettes.
 It is also used as a preservative in soaps due to its stability in basic conditions.
 It is of interest due to its antimicrobial properties.